 The progenitor of the Wootton Rivers Lovelock Line is yet another John Lovelock, who married Mary Winter at Wootton Rivers on 15 October 1739.
 A number of collaborators have links to this line, and have contributed to the material, including Ben Skeates, Robin and Basil Lovelock, David Lovelock (Arizona USA) and Gil Berrett.
 There is also a second smaller fragment for Wootton Rivers which has not so far been connected to this main Wootton Rivers Line.
-In view of the proximity of Wootton Rivers to many of the parishes present in the Lieflock Line, it would seem that there should be a connection between the this been established. two, but has not yet
+In view of the proximity of Wootton Rivers to many of the parishes present in the Lieflock Line, it would seem that there should be a connection between the two, but this has yet been established. not